-Stevens, who drove in the game-winning run with one out in the home half of the seventh frame, ended the first contest 2-for-3 with a double, a walk and two runs batted in.
+Stevens, who drove in the game-winning run with one out in the home half of the seventh inning, ended the first contest 2-for-3 with a double, a walk and two runs batted in.

-During the comeback win in the opener, St. Olaf College broke a scoreless tie with three runs in the top of the third inning against Titans starting pitcher Bailey Smaney.
-UW-Oshkosh cut down a runner at the plate as a perfect relay throw from UW-Oshkosh right fielder Chloe Lambie to second baseman Amanda McIlhany to catcher Abby Menting put a Oles runner at second base with two outs.
+During the opener, St. Olaf College broke a scoreless tie with three runs in the top of the third inning against UW-Oshkosh starting pitcher Bailey Smaney.
+The Titans cut down a runner at the plate as a perfect relay throw from right fielder Chloe Lambie to second baseman Amanda McIlhany to catcher Abby Menting put a Oles runner at second base with two outs.
 However, three straight St. Olaf College hits, including consecutive RBI doubles by Emily Carr and Hannah Matthies, gave the Oles a 3-0 lead.

-The Titans left the bases loaded in the home half of the third frame against Oles starting pitcher Julie Graf, but UW-Oshkosh pulled within 3-2 an inning later on a run-scoring doubles from Stevens and Petrus.
+The Titans left the bases loaded in the home half of the third frame against St. Olaf College starting pitcher Julie Graf, but UW-Oshkosh pulled within 3-2 an inning later on run-scoring doubles from Stevens and Petrus.

 St. Olaf College (10-5) tacked on insurance single runs in both the fifth and sixth innings to extend its advantage to 5-2 before the Titans walked off with the victory behind four unearned runs during the final two frames.

-With two outs and Stevens at second base in the bottom of the sixth inning, Stevens came around to score following a muffed catch at first base on a groundball to second off the bat of Petrus.
-Lambie followed with a ringing double to right-center field to plate Petrus and cut the Titan deficit to 5-4.
+With two outs in the bottom of the sixth inning, Stevens came around to score from second base following a muffed catch at first base on a groundball to second off the bat of Petrus.
+Lambie followed with a double to right-center field to score Petrus and cut the Titans' deficit to 5-4.

 After Smaney retired the Oles in order in the top of the seventh inning, Krol led off the fateful home half of the frame with a single up the middle.
 Jordan Manthei entered as a pinch-runner for Krol and advanced to second base on a sacrifice bunt from Emma Fionda.
 McIlhany then reached via a fielder's choice as Matthies, the Oles first baseman, fired too late to third base in her attempt to throw out Manthei.

-Dudek followed with a grounder, but third baseman Kaleigh Santmyer's resulting throw across the diamond was wide of first base.
-Manthei was caught in a rundown between third base and home on the play, and her dash to the plate was ultimately rewarded with an obstruction ruling on Carr, the St. Olaf College catcher, to knot the score at 5.
+Dudek followed with a groundout, but third baseman Kaleigh Santmyer's resulting throw across the diamond was wide of first base.
+Manthei was caught in a rundown between third base and home on the play, and her dash to the plate was ultimately rewarded with an obstruction ruling on Carr, the St. Olaf College catcher, to tie the score at 5.

 Smaney (3-2) went the distance in the pitcher's circle for the Titans, allowing 10 hits and registering five strikeouts without issuing a walk.